📅 Post Updated: February 14, 2026

 1. Shopping Automation

 Comet claims it can compare prices and complete checkout.
 Reality: It found prices correctly but got confused during checkout on 2 of 3 test purchases.
 The AI couldn’t handle multi-step forms with conditional logic.
+This has not improved meaningfully since October 2025.

 2. Background Assistant (Max Users Only)